 Lack of sleep can screw around with some of the hormones involved in both hunger (the physical need for food) and appetite (the desire for food), as well as lowering your testosterone levels.

-Not getting enough sleep will make it a lot harder for you to get in shape, no matter how well your diet and training program are set up.
+Not getting enough sleep will make it a lot harder for you to get back in shape, no matter how well your diet and training program are set up.

 If you’re struggling to sleep because you’re worried about stuff, pick up a pen and paper and write down everything that’s on your mind.